JeodC/EmulationStation-ImageMaker/README.md

 - Settings for each image type (thumb, screenshot, logo, template) including size, position, and whether they are enabled.

 ### Usage
+Mixv1 is configured to use Steam Header images with the floppy template.
 Matching images must share the same filename.
 Place your images in the following directories:

 `/assets/thumb`
 `/assets/screenshot`